 Mortgage-related and other asset-backed securities represent interests in "pools" of mortgages or other assets such as consumer loans or receivables held in trust and often involve risks that are different from or possibly more acute than risks associated with other types of debt instruments.
 Generally, rising interest rates tend to extend the duration of fixed rate mortgage-related securities, making them more sensitive to changes in interest rates.
+Compared to other fixed income investments with similar maturity and credit, mortgage-related securities may increase in value to a lesser extent when interest rates decline and may decline in value to a similar or greater extent when interest rates rise.
 As a result, in a period of rising interest rates, if a Fund holds mortgage-related securities, it may exhibit additional volatility since individual mortgage holders are less likely to exercise prepayment options, thereby putting additional downward pressure on the value of these securities and potentially causing the Fund to lose money.
 This is known as extension risk.
 Mortgage-backed securities can be highly sensitive to rising interest rates, such that even small movements can cause an investing Fund to lose value.
 Mortgage-backed securities, and in particular those not backed by a government guarantee, are subject to credit risk.
 In addition, adjustable and fixed rate mortgage-related securities are subject to prepayment risk.
 When interest rates decline, borrowers may pay off their mortgages sooner than expected.
 This can reduce the returns of a Fund because the Fund may have to reinvest that money at the lower prevailing interest rates.
 In addition, the creditworthiness, servicing practices, and financial viability of the servicers of the underlying mortgage pools present significant risks.
 For instance, a servicer may be required to make advances in respect of delinquent loans underlying the mortgage-related securities; however, servicers experiencing financial difficulties may not be able to perform these obligations.
 Additionally, both mortgage-related securities and asset-backed securities are subject to risks associated with fraud or negligence by, or defalcation of, their servicers.
 These securities are also subject to the risks of the underlying loans.
 In some circumstances, a servicer's or originator's mishandling of documentation related to the underlying collateral (e.g., failure to properly document a security interest in the underlying collateral) may affect the rights of security holders in and to the underlying collateral.
 In addition, the underlying loans may have been extended pursuant to inappropriate underwriting guidelines, to no underwriting guidelines at all, or to fraudulent origination practices.
 The owner of a mortgage-backed security's ability to recover against the sponsor, servicer or originator is uncertain and is often limited.